Millennium Star

 It was first displayed in October 1999 as the centerpiece of the De Beers Millennium diamond collection.
-The collection also includes eleven blue diamonds totalling 118 carats (23.6 g) and The Heart of Eternity.
+The collection also includes eleven blue diamonds totaling 118 carats (23.6 g) and The Heart of Eternity.
 They were displayed at London's Millennium Dome over 2000.

-There was an attempt on 7 November 2000 to steal the collection (see Millennium Dome raid), but the Metropolitan Police discovered the plot and arrested the robbers before their escape.
+There was an attempt on 7 November 2000 to steal the collection from the Millennium Dome, but the Metropolitan Police discovered the plot and arrested the robbers before their escape.
 Crime journalist Kris Hollington wrote a book called Diamond Geezers (ISBN 1843171228) about the attempted theft.
 The book also features a detailed history of the Millennium Star.
+The attempted robbery was featured in the 2025 Netflix documentary The Diamond Heist.

 The largest cut white (D) diamond by weight is the 1991 modified heart-shaped 273.85 carat Centenary Diamond.